kubernetes/kubernetes/docs/devel/pull-requests.md

 ## Release Notes

 This section applies only to pull requests on the master branch.
+For cherry-pick PRs, see the [Cherrypick instructions](cherry-picks.md)

 1. All pull requests are initiated with a `release-note-label-needed` label.
 1. For a PR to be ready to merge, the `release-note-label-needed` label must be removed and one of the other `release-note-*` labels must be added.
 1. `release-note-none` is a valid option if the PR does not need to be mentioned at release time.
-1. The PR title is the **release note** you want published at release time.
+1. `release-note` labeled PRs generate a release note using the PR title by default OR the release-note block in the PR template if filled in.
+  * See the [PR template](../../.github/PULL_REQUEST_TEMPLATE.md) for more details.
-  * NOTE: PR titles are mutable and should reflect a release note friendly message for any `release-note-*` labeled PRs.
+  * PR titles and body comments are mutable and can be modified at any time prior to the release to reflect a release note friendly message.

 The only exception to these rules is when a PR is not a cherry-pick and is targeted directly to the non-master branch.
 In this case, a `release-note-*`